-Applications for consumptive use permits for water uses that directly or indirectly withdraw water from MFL water bodies must meet the criteria in this section, in addition to all other conditions for permit issuance in Chapters 40E-2 or 40E-20, as applicable.
+Applications for consumptive use permits for water uses that directly or indirectly withdraw water from MFL water bodies must meet the criteria in this section, in addition to all other conditions for permit issuance in Chapter 40E-2, as applicable.
 Applications that meet the criteria contained in this section are considered to comply with paragraph 40E-2.301(1)(I), F.A.C.
 Consumptive use permit applications shall be reviewed based on the recovery or prevention strategy approved at the time of permit application review.